How far can we trust our schools?

 The school notified local police and canceled the upcoming basketball tournament trip.
 An investigation by public school officials followed.
 In 2017, Tyler’s parents in were informed the investigation “confirmed Tyler’s credible account” of the assault.
 However, Tyler’s family was never told what actions the school would take (or had taken) to discipline the responsible students or to protect Tyler and his parents from retaliation at upcoming basketball games.

 The school justified its failure to notify the Millers by reference to a federal law called the Family Educational Rights and Privacy Act, or FERPA.
 This law requires that some student records are kept private—even if that secrecy is at the expense of another person

 Even If the Rules Don’t Seem Fair, You Can Still Get Justice

 The Tyler Miller case isn’t unique.
 One thing we can learn from it is that secrecy prevailed because no criminal charges or civil lawsuit was filed.
 Public records from a legal case might have led to the disclosure of all the school district’s actions, despite FERPA rules.

-No school student should have to suffer sexual abuse.
+No student should have to suffer sexual abuse at school.
 When abuse happens, laws should not be used to protect the victimizers.
-DRZ Law Firm has a long history of succeeding to get clients a measure of the justice they deserve.
+DRZ Law has a long history of succeeding to get clients a measure of the justice they deserve.
 Contact us today to take the first step toward a fair recovery.